eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

 This element names the initialization function of Access Control plugin.
 This function is called after loading the plugin library for instantiation purposes.
-Init function must return an object that implements DDS Security Access Control interface.
+The Init function must return an object that implements the DDS Security Access Control interface.

 The default value is: "init\_access\_control".